vendasta/content-style-guide/01-key-messages.md

 * Business Center (in support materials)
 * Vendasta Business Center (in press release or guest blog)

-There are a few tricky scenarios and special grammar cases with certain things.
+There are a few tricky scenarios and special grammar cases with certain terms.
 Please use the following:

 * Master Key, not Masterkey or MasterKey
 * Snapshot Report, not Snapshot